-1. Direct services and intensive supports throughout the school year to the most educational at-risk youth (in the areas of attendance, behavior and coursework) using an evidence-based student engagement model called Check & Connect, as well as other interventions.
+- 1. Direct services and intensive supports throughout the school year to the most educational at-risk youth (in the areas of attendance, behavior and coursework) using an evidence-based student engagement model called Check & Connect, as well as other interventions. - Assigned to each supervisor and their social work unit at CFSA and private agencies to serve as the point of contact (POC) for consultative support on individual cases and issues as needed.

-133 CFSA's Four Pillars Strategic Framework was established in 2012.
+185 CFSA's Four Pillars Strategic Framework was established in 2012.
 The four key practice areas are Front Yard/Front Porch/Front Door, Temporary Safe Haven, Well Being, and Exit to Permanence.

-- 2. Assigned to each supervisor and their social work unit at CFSA and private agencies to serve as the point of contact (POC) for consultative support on individual cases and issues as needed. - 3.
-Provide educational performance incentives and rewards, and training for youth in foster care and to their resource family to assist with prioritization of education and post-secondary planning as well as provide educational events.
+Provide educational performance incentives and rewards, and training for youth in foster care and to their resource family to assist with prioritization of education and postsecondary planning as well as provide educational events.